gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 The pose determines the initial configuration of the frame on the affixed link and the frame relative to which it is expressed may be on a different link.

+Frames can be used to compose information and minimize redundancy (e.g. specify the bottom center of table, add it to the world with that frame, then add an object to the top-left-back corner), and can be used to abstract physical attachments (e.g. specify a camera frame in a model to be used for inverse kinematics or visual servoing, without the need to also know the attached link).

-These definitions can be explicitly encoded using the `<frame>` element with `//frame[@name]` and `//frame[@affixed_to]` attributes along with a `<pose>` element and `//pose[@frame]` attribute.
+A frame can be defined explicitly using the `<frame>` element with `//frame[@name]` and `//frame[@affixed_to]` attributes along with a `<pose>` element and `//pose[@frame]` attribute.
 For example, the following snippet defines an explicit frame `F` affixed to